Where Are Michelin Tires Made?

 Michelin is proud of their American factories and often highlights celebratory milestones from their domestic plants and employees.
 Here is a snippet from an article talking about a 40-year-old Michelin facility in South Carolina:

-The size of Michelin is easy to underestimate.
+Michelin’s size is easy to underestimate.
 In the US alone, they own 15 major manufacturing facilities.
 Here’s a list of the Michelin US factories:

 • Dothan, AL: Light truck tires